A Voice for Thoughtful Growth

 Council & Committee Delegation (March 30)

-A recent delegation to Council and Committee raised concerns about the current draft Urban Forest Management Strategy and the need for stronger protections for mature trees.
+A recent delegation to Council and Committee raised concerns that the current draft Urban Forest Management Strategy places too much emphasis on tree planting without adequate protection for existing mature trees.

 What should a real urban forest strategy look like?